 - The first meetings were funded by the North Slope Borough (NSB).
 The Bureau of Indian Affairs (BIA) funded meetings and harvest studies from 1989-1992.
 Congressional funds were allocated through NOAA from 1992-2001 and a line item was added to NOAA's budget for FY2002-08.
 Since 2011, funds have been available by proposal through NOAA and other funds have been provided by the NSB, NMFS, ADF&G and the communities for salaries, administrative support, aerial surveys, satellite tagging, harvest monitoring, contaminant studies, genetics studies, IWC reports, traditional knowledge studies, and other activities.
 The ABWC currently operates on approximately $200,000 per year.

-The structure of the ABWC is made up of representatives from approximately 30 communities that harvest belugas in the following regions: North Slope, Chukchi Sea, Kotzebue Sound, Norton Sound, Yukon Delta, Kuskokwim, and Bristol Bay.
-The North Slope Borough (NSB), Alaska Department of Fish and Game (ADF&G) and NOAA Northwest Marine Fisheries Service (NOAA-NMFS) are also members.
+The membership of the ABWC is made up of representatives from approximately 30 communities that harvest belugas in the following regions: North Slope, Chukchi Sea, Kotzebue Sound, Norton Sound, Yukon Delta, Kuskokwim, and Bristol Bay.
+The North Slope Borough (NSB), the Alaska Department of Fish and Game (ADF&G) and NOAA National Marine Fisheries Service (NOAA-NMFS) are also members.
 The ABWC does not include Cook Inlet..